REALFAG research group

 Decoration.
 PNG

-In contrast to macroscopic systems, small systems are non-extensive, i.e. doubling the size of the system does not simply double its energy.
-And, as a result, non-additive, i.e. the energy of the system cannot be expressed as the sum of its parts (interaction energies between parts are far from negligible and must also be accounted for).
+In contrast to large systems, small systems are non-extensive, i.e. doubling the size of the system does not simply double its energy.
+And, as a result, non-additive, i.e. the system cannot be expressed as the sum of its parts (interactions between subsystems are far from negligible and must also be considered).

-In other words, small systems escape the paradigms of classical thermodynamics.
-They don’t follow and the resulting Euler equation.
+In other words: small systems escape the paradigms of classical thermodynamics.
 Yet many such systems are still too large to be conveniently described by quantum theory.
 Too small for classical thermodynamics and too large for quantum theory.
 It appears a modified thermostatistical description is in order.

-In this master project, the student will identify different approaches to this problem, and how they can help us model the seemingly anomalous properties exhibited by small systems.
+In this master’s project, the student will identify different approaches to this problem, and how they can help us model the seemingly anomalous properties exhibited by small systems.

 It is expected that the student will invest a minimum of 700-800 hours from his/her start in the project to the oral defense.